schemeorg/schemeorg/README.md

 the subdomain `example.scheme.org`.
 That project also controls all nested subdomains `*.example.scheme.org`.

-The file `projects.scm` holds the ground truth for all project definitions, including DNS records.
+The file `projects.pose` holds the ground truth for all project definitions, including DNS records.
 Edits should be made to this file.

 Each project is responsible for its own servers.
 This top-level repo